-Signal flow and metering are essential components of mastering that help set your master up for success.
+Signal flow and metering are essential components of mastering that help set up your master for success.

 This post is the second article in our introductory guide to mastering.
 If you’ve missed an entry, click on any topic below to catch up:

-Source → EQ → Compressor (2dB GR) → Clipper → Limiter (3dB GR)
+Source → EQ → Compressor (2 dB gain reduction) → Clipper → Limiter (3 dB gain reduction)

 This signal flow may not make any sense to some of you, but it’ll soon become clearer as we go through this mastering guide.

-In mastering, we usually use VU meters that give us RMS (Root Mean Square) readings of our master.
+In mastering, we usually use VU meters that give us RMS (root mean square) readings of our master.
 In essence, VU meters give us a good indication of the average levels of our master.
-A good inexpensive meter to get is PSP’s TripleMeter.
+A good inexpensive meter to consider getting is PSP’s TripleMeter.

 A few things to note about VU Meters:

-1. 0 VU is relative: The digital value of 0 VU is defined using the meter calibration control.
+0 VU is relative: The digital value of 0 VU is defined using the meter calibration control.
 The reason for this is to allow scaling for different target levels.

-2. Target Levels: In the mastering world, there are general reference points to reach target levels.
-For PSP Triple Meter, you can adjust these values by clicking PSP VU 3 and surfacing the ‘back’ of the meter.
+2. Target levels: In the mastering world, there are general reference points in respect to target levels.
+For PSP TripleMeter, you can calibrate 0 VU by clicking PSP VU 3.
+This will surface the ‘back’ of the meter.

-- Classical 0 VU = -18 dBFS
+- Classical: 0 VU = -18 dBFS

-- Jazz 0 VU = -9 dBFS
+- Jazz: 0 VU = -9 dBFS

-- Pop 0 VU = -8 dBFS
+- Pop: 0 VU = -8 dBFS

-- Aggressive pop / hip hop = -7 dBFS
+- Aggressive pop / hip hop: = -7 dBFS

-3. Creating a mastering template
+Creating a mastering template

-5. VU meter (with your target level set according to genre)
+- VU meter (with your target level set according to genre)